open-contracting/infrastructure/docs/cost/ids/sustainability.md

 Publish a summary of the labor obligations:

-1. For each labor obligation in the contract, add a code from the [laborObligations](https://standard.open-contracting.org/infrastructure/%7B%7Bversion%7D%7D/%7B%7Blang%7D%7D/reference/codelists/#laborobligations) codelist to the`.summary.social.laborObligations.obligations` array.
+1. For each labor obligation in the contract, add a code from the [laborObligations](../../reference/codelists.md#laborobligations) codelist to the`.summary.social.laborObligations.obligations` array.
 2. Optionally, add a further explanation of the labor obligations to `.summary.social.laborObligations.description`.

-Publish the bidding documents that specify labor obligations: [Add a contracting process document](../common.md#add-a-contracting-process-document), to `.summary.documents`, set its `.id` incrementally, set its `.documentType` to 'biddingDocuments' and set its `.url` to the URL at which the documents are available.
+Publish the bidding documents that specify labor obligations: [Add a contracting process document](../common.md#add-a-contracting-process-document) and set its `.documentType` to 'biddingDocuments'.

-Publish the signed contract that includes labor obligations:  [Add a contracting process document](../common.md#add-a-contracting-process-document), to `.summary.documents`, set its `.id` incrementally, set its `.documentType` to 'contractSigned' and set its `.url` to the URL at which the signed contract that includes labor obligations is accessible.
+Publish the signed contract that includes labor obligations:  [Add a contracting process document](../common.md#add-a-contracting-process-document) and set its `.documentType` to 'contractSigned'.
 ```json
 {
   "contractingProcesses": [